 - Not allowing me out of my or any car.

 - Wreckless driving while I am in the car.
 (Intensifies in dangerous road conditions. )

 - Purposely locking me out of anything or anywhere.

-- Continuing anything past red
+- Continuing anything past red, stop, or no.

 - Removing the ability for me to eat healthy balanced meals.